mmhgwyjs/btlo/Threat Intelligence/The Package.md

   **Answer: `github`**

-> I got stuck here and didn't know what to do anymore.
+> For questions number 3-5, I got stuck and didn't know what to do next.
 Then, I decided to look for the Discord channel of BTLO and discovered that this challenge is unsolvable because the original repository has been deleted.

 > If you still want to complete this challenge, I found a write-up with the answers.
 You can check it [here](https://medium.com/@desuharshith/the-package-blue-team-labs-25178daae7ae).